e-vdb/simon-game/README.md

 ### Gameplay

 * Click on play to launch the sequence (the first one has a length of 1).
-* The sequence highlights the button
+* The sequence is played.
+It highlights the buttons.
 * Reproduce the sequence.
   * If you success, the sequence length is increased of 1.
   * If you fail, the game stops.